Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/07-b-keyvault-addon.md

       }
     }

 Update the permissions on the Key Vault to allow access from the newly created identity.
-The object-type can be key or secret.
-In this case it should be secret.
+The object-type can be key, certificate or secret.
+Run the command below for each of the object types.
 ```
 az keyvault set-policy -n <keyvault name> --<object type>-permissions get --spn <client-id>
 ```